twilio-professional-services/flex-schedule-manager/README.md

 ## Pre-requisites

-The plugin component is designed for usage with Flex UI 2.x only.

 Make sure you have [Node.js](https://nodejs.org) as well as [`npm`](https://npmjs.com) installed.

 Next, please install the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart).
 If you are using Homebrew on macOS, you can do so by running: